zezulka/GpioDebuggerAgent/README.md

 Installation
 ------------
 Releases are placed in the *[releases tab of this Github repository](https://github.com/zezulka/GpioDebuggerAgent/releases "releases")*.
-Otherwise, you can use Maven to compile the whole project which consists of two modules: bulldog library and the agent itself.
+Otherwise, you can use Maven to compile the whole project which consists of two projects: bulldog library and the agent itself.
+First, install Bulldog to your local repository by issuing `mvn clean install` in the root folder of Bulldog (you must install required gcc cross compiler first in order to do that).
+Once you have Bulldog installed in your local repository, you can then install the agent itself again by `mvn clean install` in the root folder of the agent project.

 Bulldog
 -----------